 I actually thought all these things about napkin rings not so long ago – and passed them by without a thought in stores, flea markets, or wherever I’d see them.

 And then we started using cloth napkins at all our meals.
 And the way to make using cloth napkins work in a real family is to have each family member use a different, unique napkin ring to identify their napkin to reuse it for a couple of meals.

 Because, really – most of the time very little of the napkin is used (and if it is, like with BBQ chicken or something, wash it).

-I wrote all about using family napkin rings with cloth napkins a few years ago and how it can save money and lessen waste.
+I’ve mentioned using family napkin rings with cloth napkins a few years ago and how it can save money and lessen waste.